-If a student or registered student organization is alleged to have violated this policy, the student or organization shall be subject to a reasonable investigation conducted by the vice president of student affairs.
+If a student or registered student organization is alleged to have violated this policy, the student or organization shall be subject to a reasonable investigation conducted by the Dean of Student Affairs or designee.

-If the vice president of student affairs determines that a solicitation is being conducted in a manner violating this policy, the vice president of student affairs may prohibit the offending student or registered student organization from soliciting on the campus for such period or periods of time determined to be appropriate.
+If the Dean of Student Affairs or designee determines that a solicitation is being conducted in a manner violating this policy, the Dean of Student Affairs prohibit the offending student or registered student organization from soliciting on the campus for such period or periods of time determined to be appropriate.

 A student determined to be in violation of this policy shall be subject to disciplinary measures as described in policies FM and FMA.
-In the case of a registered student organization, the vice president of student affairs may evoke the registered status of the organization in accordance with policy FKC.
+In the case of a registered student organization, the Dean of Student Affairs or designee may evoke the registered status of the organization in accordance with policy FKC.